Plastic Pitch Pro | Buy (Reverb.com)

 The Plastic Pitch Pro is made to sit in the middle of a MIDI chain between a MIDI controller and a MIDI synthesizer.
 MIDI messages received from a MIDI controller are processed and combined with tuning messages and then sent to a MIDI synthesizer.

 The Plastic Pitch Pro has multiple MIDI inputs and outputs via USB and DIN connectors.
 So, multiple controllers can be used to send MIDI messages in, and multiple synthesizers can be simultaneously tuned to a single scale.
 Output ports are selected by incoming user-configurable MIDI channels.

-MIDI tuning messages can take one of two forms for a given output port: MIDI Pitch Bend or MIDI Tuning Standard.
+MIDI tuning messages can take one of three forms for a given output port: MIDI Pitch Bend, MIDI Tuning Standard, or MIDI Polyphonic Expression.
 MIDI Pitch Bend tuning works with monosynths and multitimbral polysynths.
 Tuning polyphonically in this mode requires using multiple MIDI channels, so a multitimbral synth is required so that a duplicate voice can be assigned to each channel.

 MIDI Tuning Standard (MTS) messages can tune any synth that supports MTS such as the ones listed on Wikipedia.
 Note that some synths claim MTS support but may only support a subset of the MTS message formats.
 The Plastic Pitch Pro tunes with “single-note tuning change 2-byte” formats, because they are the most flexible and highest resolution.
 MTS tuning dumps are also supported.

 MIDI Polyphonic Expression (MPE) messages, the newest of the tuning methods, can tune any synth that supports it.
 The Sequential OB-6 and Prophet-6 were the first hardware synths to support MPE.
 Hopefully musical instrument manufacturers will continue to add support for it.